Do not remove found young or newborn kittens from their mother!

 If you find a stray cat who is not wearing identification:

 - Contact your local animal control office to report the found pet and leave a detailed description.
-Pet owners will often report a missing pet to a municipal animal control office.
+You are required to do this within 48 hours by VA code.
+Pet owners will often report a missing pet to a municipal animal control office and the pet can be reunited.

 Chesterfield County Animal Control, 9300 Public Works Rd, Chesterfield, 804-748-1683